 Michael B. Hofherr is Ohio State's Vice President and Chief Information Officer.
-This role includes the leadership of two departments - the Office of the Chief Information Officer (OCIO) and the Office of Distance Education and eLearning (ODEE).
+This role includes the leadership of two departments - the Office of the Chief Information Officer (OCIO) and the Office of Distance Education and eLearning (ODEE) and Enterprise Security.

-Within the Office of the Chief Information Officer, his responsibilities include the planning, alignment, budgeting, design, implementation and operation of information systems in support of the university's strategies and objectives within the direct OCIO organization.
-He establishes the IT strategy, policy, standards, and direction of processes for the university's estimated 35 indirect and distributed IT organizations.
+His responsibilities include the planning, alignment, budgeting, design, implementation and operation of information systems and in support of the university's strategies and objectives.
+He establishes the IT strategy, policy, standards and direction of processes for the university's information technology organizations.

-Hofherr came to Ohio State in 2011 from Penn State, bringing an extensive background in managing and leading all aspects of learning technology projects.
+Mike Hofherr joined Ohio State from Penn State in 2011 bringing an extensive background in managing and leading all aspects of learning technology projects.
+He was named Ohio State's associate vice president for distance education and eLearning in 2012 and Vice President and Chief Information Officer in 2014.
 He holds a BS in communications media from Indiana University of Pennsylvania and an MS in instructional systems from Pennsylvania State University.